 The Authority currently does not enter into master netting arrangements with its counterparties.
 As such, each derivative instrument should be evaluated on an individual basis for credit risk.
-As of December 31, 2021, the Series 2017 C derivative instruments currently have a negative fair value position to the Authority; therefore, the Authority is not exposed to credit risk.
+As of December 31, 2022, the Series 2017 C receivable variable, pay variable derivative instrument currently has a negative fair value position to the Authority; therefore, the Authority is not exposed to credit risk.
+However, the Series 2017 C receivable variable, pay fixed derivative instruments were subject to credit risk, as they had a positive fair value.

-Concentration of credit risk: The Authority's outstanding market value as of December 31, 2021 and 2020, respectively, is (\$14,112) and (\$22,478) with one counterparty and (\$7,353) and (\$11,385) with the second counterparty.
+Concentration of credit risk: The Authority's net outstanding market value as of December 31, 2022 and 2021, respectively, is \$13,622 and (\$14,112) with one counterparty and \$6,161 and (\$7,353) with the second counterparty.
 Both counterparties operate in the same markets and could be similarly impacted by changes in economic or other conditions.